eitanyaffe/grun/README.md

 # Google Run (grun)

-**grun** is a command-line tool that simplifies running computational jobs on Google Cloud Batch.
-Designed for researchers who want to leverage cloud computing without dealing with the complexities of Google Cloud Platform, grun handles Docker image building, cloud storage management, job submission, and result retrieval automatically.
+**grun** is a command-line tool for running computational jobs on Google Cloud Batch.
+It handles Docker image building, cloud storage management, job submission, and result retrieval.

 ## What You Provide

 To run a job with grun, you need:

-1. **A bash script** - Your computational job (e.g., `run_job.sh`)
+1. **A bash script** - Your computational job.
+This is what gets executed.

-2. **A Dockerfile** - Defines your runtime environment
+2. **A Dockerfile** - Defines your runtime environment with the tools and packages your job needs.

 3. **Input files** (optional) - Data files your job needs

 ## What grun Does